 Besides drinking coffee, I like preparing it, I think that since I like cameras and especially those with dials and wheels (taking advantage of all the current technologies), I like coffee makers, so I try to transfer to the viewer the feeling that it generates, not only drinking coffee but also preparing it.

-I was born in Coghlan, Buenos Aires – Argentina, in 1970, a small neighborhood in the city.
+I was born in Buenos Aires City – Argentina, in 1970 and living in Coghlan, a small neighborhood.
 I am married to Ale, a very patient wife, and I am a very proud father of two sons.
-I’m a dentist, my hobby is photography and my way of relaxing is riding motorcycles.
+I’m a dentist, my hobby is photography, and my way of relaxing is riding motorcycles.
 I love the three activities, but the combination of the last two is amazing.
 I also love street photography, love walking with a camera in hand.
-I began with photography 26 years ago.
+I began with photography 30 years ago.”